GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 ./cef_create_projects.sh
 ```

 9\.
 Create a Debug build of CEF/Chromium using Ninja.
 Edit the CEF source code at "~/code/chromium_git/chromium/src/cef" and repeat this step multiple times to perform incremental builds while developing.
 Note the additional "chrome_sandbox" target may be required by step 10.
-The "cefclient" target will only build successfully if you set `use_sandbox=false` in step 7, so remove that target if necessary.
+The "cefclient" target will only build successfully if you set `use_sysroot=false` in step 7, so remove that target if necessary.

 ```
 cd ~/code/chromium_git/chromium/src